jamischarles/tauri-project-search/README.md

 # (Tauri based) Project search

 ## TODO:
+- [ ] Left rail search results.
+Right rail: bat view of file in result.
+- [ ] Able to tab/arrow/click to cycle through the lines of each file in the right rail (preview)
-- [ ] post periodic screenshots of progress on the readme of the UI
+- [x] post periodic screenshots of progress on the readme of the UI
-- inputs to support
+- [x] inputs to support
-  - folder to search
+  - [x] folder to search
-  - search string
+  - [x] search string

 - format output to be readable (cm6?)
 Just keep it simple for now...
+(maybe we use the JSON output, then make some simple UI output...) file + code formatting? cm6?
+Basic readonly one that I made?

 ## Later: